AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 >[!IMPORTANT]
 >
 >Set the refresh frequency to match or not exceed the rate at which your underlying GCS audience data is updated.
 The minimum supported refresh interval is once every six days.
 Refreshing more frequently than your data changes consumes Collaboration credits without producing updated results.
+To monitor your credit usage, see [Track your credit consumption activity](./my-activity.md).

 <!-- [SCREENSHOT REQUIRED: Schedule screen showing the Frequency dropdown and Start date / End date calendar controls.] -->